The Artemis II Mission

 Image of the Moon taken from the uncrewed Orion spacecraft during the sixth day of the 2022 Artemis I mission.
 Image credit: NASA

-On November 16, 2022, NASA launched the inaugural mission of the Artemis program.
-Stacked atop the Space Launch System (SLS) rocket, the uncrewed Orion spacecraft was sent on a five day journey to the Moon where it passed as close as 130 km above the lunar surface.
+On November 16, 2022, NASA launched the inaugural mission of the lunar return program, Artemis I. Stacked atop the Space Launch System (SLS) rocket, the uncrewed Orion spacecraft was sent on a five-day journey to the Moon where it passed as close as 130 km above the lunar surface.
 Four days after passing the Moon, Orion entered into a crawling retrograde orbit 50,000 km beyond.
 After six days, Orion initiated a burn that would put it on a trajectory to perform a second flyby of the Moon and then head home.
 Upon its second pass, Orion came within 128 km of the lunar surface.
-On December 11th, 2022 (the 25th day of the Artemis I mission), the Orion spacecraft reentered Earth’s atmosphere and splashed down safely into the Pacific Ocean.
+On December 11th, 2022 (the 25th day of the Artemis I mission), the Orion spacecraft re-entered Earth’s atmosphere and splashed down safely into the Pacific Ocean.

 What is the objective of Artemis II?